How to Get a Proof of Prior Coverage Letter from Your Car Insurance Company

 What should I do if my previous insurer is no longer in business?

 If your previous insurer has gone out of business, start by checking whether a successor company or state liquidator has taken over their records.
-You can also contact your state's Department of Insurance for guidance.
+You can also contact your state's Department of Insurance for guidance on obtaining prior coverage documentation.
 In the meantime, gather any documents you have — old ID cards, declarations pages, billing statements, or renewal letters — and present those to your new insurer.
-Many carriers can work around the absence of a formal letter if you can provide supplementary documentation showing proof of your prior coverage dates.
+Many carriers can work around the absence of a formal letter if you can provide supplementary documentation showing proof of your prior coverage dates, and some can verify coverage electronically through shared industry databases.

 Compare Car Insurance Rates in Ohio